– 10 min read –

 Depending on Deep Learning models, you may have to consider different training modes:

-2. Transfer learning: training process starts from a pre-trained model (trained on large dataset).
+Training process starts from a pre-trained model (trained on large dataset).
 It learns all weights of the network but takes much less time than training from scratch.
 It is often a good trade-off between training time and accuracy.

-3. Fine-tuning: like transfer learning, training process starts from a pre-trained model.
+Like transfer learning, training process starts from a pre-trained model.
 But it does not learn all weights of the network.
 Instead, it keeps features from one can call the backbone and learn only the final layer weights from which we derive predictions.
 This mode is quiet fast and may produce sufficient accuracy.

 MLflow integration

-MLflow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+MLflow is an open-source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.

 MLflow dashboard